vincentvvliet/TA-Application/docs/retrospectives/SprintRetrospective4.md

 Tasks Pauline:<br />
 - I was supposed to make a UML class diagram to show the architecture of the the whole system, because we heard from silviu this was required for assignment 1 and I imagined it would have helped us to start coding.
 I ended up getting overwhelmed because it is hard to determine all the classes needed for all the functionalities of the system theoretically.
 I contacted Andrei for help, we decided to consult the rest of the group in the thursday meeting.
 In the meeting we got a more clear view of the level of detail required, which turned out to be less than what we had in mind.

+Tasks Vincent:
+- This week I fixed some problems in the build.gradle and the application.properties halting everyone from doing their work
+- I also added controllers, entities and repositories for the user microservice